 The Task Force acknowledged that there are many other assessments that comprise the Wyoming assessment system, including the Alternative Assessment on Alternate Achievement Standards, the English Language Learner Proficiency Assessment, the K-2 reading assessments, and the many assessments that make up the career and technical assessment certification and Perkins requirements.
-However, the Task Force did not address these assessments in this report for two main reasons.
+However, the Wyoming Assessment Task Force did not address these assessments in this report for two main reasons.
 First, the time frame for deciding on these recommendations and issuing this report was compressed.
 The Task Force devoted considerable effort in a short amount of time to complete this report by the deadline.
 Second, and more importantly, the Task Force did not feel it possessed the specialized expertise necessary to provide recommendations for many or most of these other assessments.
-Therefore, the Task Force recommends the WDE be charged, perhaps with legislative support, to convene small advisory groups for each of these specific assessments and issue recommendations that adhere to the general framework for comprehensive assessment systems outlined in this report, and that these committees include representation from the original Task Force.
+Therefore, the Task Force recommends that WDE be charged, perhaps with legislative support, to convene small advisory groups for each of these specific assessments and issue recommendations that adhere to the general framework for comprehensive assessment systems outlined in this report.